Betim-Hodza/linux-package-metadata/README.md

 3. Monitor real-time progress in the log area
 4. Use "Stop All" to halt processing if needed
 5. Results are saved to `output/` directory as CSV files with signature verification data

+### hash_distro_files

+Take in a distro as an argumnent, grabs all the PURLs (package urls) from a distro mirror.
+Saves those to a urls.csv with a state of complete / not complete (1 or 0).
+Then for each package in urls.csv, downloads the package with wget, saves it and unpacks it in a temp dir, then hashes the full package and each individual file within that to packages.csv and files.csv.

+This is an extremly CPU intensive task and takes up gigabytes of storage.
+Its meant to be a 1shot script and not to be run often unless things go catastrophically wrong lol.

+Future plans is to run this and then host it on a website when we have a server.

+#### Dependencies
+* zstd
+* debian package manager (dpkg)
+* redhat package manager (rpm)

+#### Dependencies

 ### Command Line Interface